Morning-glories and bindweeds

 This blue morning-glory, encountered in the Marsyangdi Valley, central Nepal, is entwining a species of mugwort (Artemisia).
 (Photos copyright © by Kaj Halberg)

-A form with pale blue flowers is common in Taiwan, here climbing up a wall (top) and a fence in the city of Taichung.
+A form with pale blue flowers is common in Taiwan.
+These pictures are from the city of Taichung.
 (Photos copyright © by Kaj Halberg)

 Ipomoea obscura Obscure morning-glory, small white morning-glory